mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 execution time:  438.059µs
 ```

-`zig build run` is just a shortcut command for building a binary and executing it.
+`zig build run` is just a shortcut command for compiling a binary and executing it.
 It should be equivalent to the following two commands:

 ```bash
 zig build